-84. Hydropower demand is typically not included in this projection as most of its demand is non-consumptive.
-It is important to note however that hydropower projects with reservoirs do lose water through evaporation from the water surfaces of the reservoir (about 2 km/annually, which is about 2% of the water resources available).
-Evaporation losses from irrigation reservoirs are included in the irrigation water demand estimate.

-85. A growing trend in the region with potential to affect water resources is livestock in the more arid regions.
+- 84. Hydropower demand is typically not included in this projection as most of its demand is non-consumptive.
+It is important to note however that hydropower projects with reservoirs do lose water through evaporation from the water surfaces of the reservoir (about 2 km3/annually, which is about 2% of the water resources available).
+Evaporation losses from irrigation reservoirs are included in the irrigation water demand estimate. - 85.
+A growing trend in the region with potential to affect water resources is livestock in the more arid regions.
 Water for livestock and pasture is often supplied by groundwater.
 Experience from other countries shows that as the livestock sector grows, so does the demand for fodder crops that are grown on irrigated land.
 If not properly managed, over-abstraction of groundwater can affect baseflow to rivers and thus water users downstream, as well as other users of the same aquifers, including for domestic purposes.
-Further work is needed to quantify the scale of water demand increase from a growing livestock sector and to promote efforts towards improved groundwater management and solutions, including the conjunctive management of surface water and artificial recharge.

-86. The environmental demand for water, through in-stream functions such as flushing silt, waste assimilation, recreation, fisheries, and sustaining aquatic ecosystems, is likely to grow from a situation where already many of the existing demands are not yet met.
+Further work is needed to quantify the scale of water demand increase from a growing livestock sector and to promote efforts towards improved groundwater management and solutions, including the conjunctive management of surface water and artificial recharge. - 86.
+The environmental demand for water, through in-stream functions such as flushing silt, waste assimilation, recreation, fisheries, and sustaining aquatic ecosystems, is likely to grow from a situation where already many of the existing demands are not yet met.
 The main environmental demand in these two river basins is the Aral Sea and its aquatic ecosystem.
-A study conducted in 1998 considered the environmental demand to be 12 km/year.
-The agreed environmental flow
+A study conducted in 1998 considered the environmental demand to be 12 km3/year.37 The agreed environmental flow rates were subsequently agreed under ICWC to be 4.5 km3 and 3.0 km3 for the Amudarya and

-&lt;sup>36 Progress on Drinking Water, Sanitation and Hygiene: 2017 Update and SDG Baselines.
+35 Progress on Drinking Water, Sanitation and Hygiene: 2017 Update and SDG Baselines.
 Geneva: World Health Organization (WHO) and the United Nations Children's Fund (UNICEF), 2017.
 Licence: CC BY-NC-SA 3.0 IGO.

-&lt;sup>37 Note that further analysis would be required to disaggregate data for the Aral Sea Basin region from Central Asia, but the relative magnitudes for the ASB region of supply and demand between now and the future remain valid.
+36 Note that further analysis would be required to disaggregate data for the Aral Sea Basin region from Central Asia, but the relative magnitudes for the ASB region of supply and demand between now and the future remain valid.

-&lt;sup>38 "Fundamental provisions of the regional water strategy" (1998) considered a demand of at least, 8.5 km3 for the Amu Darya basin and 3.5 km3 for the Syr Darya basin (item 42).
+37 "Fundamental provisions of the regional water strategy" (1998) considered a demand of at least, 8.5 km3 for the Amudarya basin and 3.5 km3 for the Syrdarya basin (item 42).
 These values were subsequently reduced in ICWC decisions to 4.5 km3 and 3.0 km3, respectively.

-rates were subsequently agreed under ICWC to be 4.5 km and 3.0 km for the Amu Darya and Syr Darya respectively.
-Figure 7 shows a declining trend for flows from the Amu Darya into the Aral Sea with an average of about 5 km, but considerable annual variability from year to year and several years in the past 25 years when the agreed flow rate has not been met.
+Syrdarya respectively.
+Figure 7 shows a declining trend for flows from the Amudarya into the Aral Sea with an average of about 5 km3, but considerable annual variability from year to year and several years in the past 25 years when the agreed flow rate has not been met.
 Such variability compromises the planning and implementation of restoration programs.
 The discussion on future environmental flows will need to take place within the broader context of economic water security, more variable flow regimes resulting from climate change, and the opportunities provided by introducing real water savings (para 120).

 Figure 7.
-Annual flow volumes for two points in the Amu Darya river (Kerki, located in Turkmenistan downstream of the border with Afghanistan, and the inflow into Aral Sea) (Source: Amu Darya River Basin Authority)
+Annual flow volumes for two points in the Amudarya river (Kerki, located in Turkmenistan downstream of the border with Afghanistan, and the inflow into Aral Sea) (Source: Amudarya River Basin Authority)